BugenZhao/homebrew-jos/README.md

 Homebrew formulae of [Litchi](https://github.com/BugenZhao/Litchi) cross-compile toolchains.

 - `i386-litchi-elf-gcc`: gcc, g++ with newlib libstdc++
-- `i386-litchi-elf-qemu`: ported from JOS, patched to dump registers when fault occurs
+- `litchi-qemu`: ported from JOS, patched to dump registers when fault occurs

 Bottles for macOS Catalina are provided.
 For other platform like old macOS or Linux, toolchains are built from sources.